AUSTRIA BELGIUM CROATIA

 HOW TO BE REPRESENTED IN THE EBU?

-Each country nominates maximum 2 delegates.
-To become an EBU delegate, contact your national society.
+Each country may nominate a maximum of two delegates.
+To become an EBU delegate, please contact your national society.

-A European urological society which is a member of the UEMS can apply for EBU membership.
-We invite national associations to send an application letter motivating their request.
-The application will be reviewed and approved by the Executive Board.
+A European urological society that is a member of the UEMS may apply for EBU membership.
+We invite national associations to submit an application letter outlining their motivation for joining.
+Applications will be reviewed and approved by the Executive Board.

-Members pay an annual fee.
-Main benefits of EBU membership are:
+EBU members pay an annual membership fee.
+The main benefits of EBU membership include:

-• Being part the only European regulatory body representing urology
+• Being part of the only European regulatory body representing urology

-• Urologists trained/certified in an EBU member country are eligible to take the FEBU exams
+• Eligibility for urologists residing in EBU member countries to take the FEBU examinations